gphat/censorinus/README.md

 resolvers += "gphat" at "https://raw.github.com/gphat/mvn-repo/master/releases/",
 ```

+You should create a single instance of a client reuse it throughout your
+application.
+It's thread-safe and all that shit!
+Note that unless you call
+`shutdown` on your client, it will keep it's datagram socket open forever.

 # Examples

 ## StatsD

 Censorinus is compatible with the StatsD specification as defined [here](https://github.com/etsy/statsd/blob/master/docs/metric_types.md).

 ```scala
 import github.gphat.censorinus.StatsDClient